-Your hip pain from arthritis has gotten so bad that you can no longer function well or tolerate the pain with even simple daily activities.
-The evaluation of your hip by physical exam and a careful review of your X-ray indicates that your hip is extensively worn.
-You are getting no relief with the more conservative measures and now you are wondering about your next step.
-What can be done now?
+Total hip replacement may be the answer to your hip pain from arthritis.
+When you can no longer function well or tolerate the pain with even simple daily activities, it’s time to think about total hip replacement.
+If the evaluation of your hip by physical exam and a careful review of your X-ray indicates that your hip is extensively worn, you may be a candidate for total hip replacement.
+If you are getting no relief with the more conservative measures you may be wondering “What can be done now?”

 The most experienced surgeons become well versed in the technique that they have used for years, yet the question for surgeons and patients always remains–can it be done better?
 The answer is unequivocally — YES!

 Following the anterior approach surgical procedure, patients are instructed to use their hip normally without cumbersome restrictions and are sent home from the hospital often in just two days.
 Patients can immediately bend their hip freely and bear full weight when comfortable, resulting in a rapid return to normal function.
-Patients and doctors alike are encouraging this method because it reduces pain, blood loss, scarring, muscle trauma and the risk of dislocation.
+Patients and doctors alike are encouraging this method because it reduces pain, blood loss, scarring, muscle trauma, and the risk of dislocation.

-Advantage Four: More Accurate.
 The use of a specialized X-ray machine known as a fluoroscope allows the surgeon to see the placement of the component parts of the hip prosthesis in real time and to make adjustments immediately.
 This is necessary to give the patient the most accurately placed hip prosthesis and to assure equal leg lengths before leaving the operating room.
 Gait disturbances resulting from a hip replacement made too long or left too short would be very rare with this technique.

-Again, the “anterior approach” to hip replacement surgery allows the surgeon to reach the hip joint from the front of the hip in contrast to the lateral (side) or the posterior (back) approach which are by far the most commonly used approaches to the hip currently used in this country.
-This way, the hip can be replaced without detachment of muscle from the pelvis or femur during surgery as is required in traditional surgery.
+Again, the “anterior approach” to total hip replacement surgery allows the surgeon to reach the hip joint from the front of the hip in contrast to the lateral (side) or the posterior (back) approach which are by far the most commonly used approaches to the hip currently used in this country.
+This way, the hip can be replaced without detachment of muscle from the pelvis or femur during surgery, as is required in traditional surgery.
 The surgeon can simply work through the natural interval between the muscles.
 The most important muscles for hip function, the gluteal muscles and external rotators of the hip that attach from the pelvis to the posterior hip and femur, are left undisturbed and, therefore, do not require a healing process to recover from surgical trauma.